-Transfer by local bus to Koguchi and walk the final section of the trail over the Ogumotorigoe Pass, with a glimpse of the Pacific Ocean.
-Then descend to Nachitaki waterfall and Nachi Taisha (Grand Shrine), one of the three 'Grand Shrines of Kumano'.
-From there take a short bus ride to Katsuura fishing port and your two night stay in a Japanese-style hotspring hotel.
+Walking @ 15km (6 hours) We transfer by local bus to Koguchi and walk the final section of the trail over the Ogumotorigoe Pass, with a glimpse of the Pacific Ocean, then descend to Nachitaki waterfall and Nachi Taisha (Grand Shrine), one of the three 'Grand Shrines of Kumano'.
+From there it's a short bus ride to Katsuura where we stay two nights.

-Day 7: Katsuura fishing port, optional walk and Onsen Hot Springs
+Day 7: Coastal walk and Katsuura fishing port

-Today there is an optional walk along a different section of the Kumano Kodo.
-This is a coastal part of the Iseji route, with views over the Pacific Ocean, pretty villages and the oldest paved section on the entire Kumano Kodo network, with stone blocks dating back eight hundred years.
-Alternatively, relax in the various hot spring baths in your Japanesestyle hot-spring hotel or explore the town, with its morning seafood market, old-fashioned Japanese shopping arcade and some interesting back streets.
+Today there is an optional walk along a coastal section of the Kumano Kodo Iseji route, with views over the Pacific Ocean, pretty villages and the oldest paved section on the entire pilgrimage network, with stone blocks dating back 800 years.
+Alternatively, relax in the various hot spring baths in the hotel or explore Katsuura, with its morning seafood market, old-fashioned Japanese shopping arcade and some interesting back streets.